Onique-Unique/Onique-Unique/README.md

 ## Skills, Knowledge & Experience 📖
 But not limited to:

-- 🐍 PYTHON 💻 JAVASCRIPT 🌐 HTML 🎨 CSS  📊 POWER BI 😊 Customer Support 📶 Network+ 🌡️ Medical-Coding 🏦 Finance
+- 🐍 PYTHON 💻 JAVASCRIPT 🌐 HTML 🎨 CSS  📊 POWER BI 😊 Customer Experience 📶 Network+ 🌡️ Medical-Coding 🏦 Finance

 ## Tools 🔨
 But not limited to: